AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 As there are no reference papers working with similar approaches or similar data, the results could not be compared to other studies.
 Hence, a simple baseline was implemented to get evidence that our models actually learn and that they are better than random guessing.

-The baseline for the kcal prediction basically is the mean of all samples in the train dataset.
+The baseline for the kcal prediction is the mean of all samples in the training dataset.
+The same mean baseline was used for predicting the macronutrient data.
-A basleine model would predict during inference only the mean of the already seen kcal values seen.
-The same baseline was used for predicting the nutritional data.

 # Experiments {#sec:experiments}